 Graphically we might present the five like this:

 The essays to follow will examine the five processes and some of the interrelationships between them that matter the most to a retirement flow.
-While these interrelationships are important it is also important to recognize that to a great extent they are all really independent of each other.
+While these interrelationships are important it is also important to recognize that to a great extent they are all really, with a few asterisks here and there, independent of each other.
 While mortality might at some point be influenced by running out of money, as would spending, those can be extreme considerations.
 For the most part, the underlying processes do not really know each other very well.
 This is why stable optimal solutions are hard to come by in this business.
 We’ll take a look at each in their turn to see what they mean and how they interact.
 I don’t consider any of this to be particularly unknown in the industry, this is just my personal attempt, for my own purposes, to integrate what I have learned into a single, coherent view that makes sense to me.

 The basic outline of forthcoming essays will look like this, by process, if I can pull it off: